-Description | Running Tapestry Foam Flower (Tiarella cordifoila) is a good ground cover for the shaded moist garden. |
+Description | Running Tapestry Foam Flower (Tiarella cordifolia) forms a ground cover of foliage with stalks of small white flowers.
+Good for shaded sites. |

 ---|---|